-- Always dress smartly in a clean uniform with school shoes - Take pride in your room pick up litter and tidy away mess at the end of each lesson and dismissal - Games kit taken home on a Friday for washing
+- Always dress smartly with a clean uniform and shoes. - Take pride in your room pick up litter and tidy away mess at the end of each lesson and dismissal. - Games kit should be taken home on Friday for washing. - Earrings should be small studs and need to be removed for Games/PE.

-Safety and Property
+Safety and property

-- Tie back shoulder length hair or hair that obscures the face - Make sure your property is clearly marked; take particular care of valuable personal items such as pens - Report any accidents immediately - Only bring to school what you need; valuables and large sums of money should not be brought to school
+- Tie back shoulder-length hair or hair that obscures the face. - Make sure your property is clearly marked; take particular care of your personal items such as pens. - Report any accidents immediately. - Only bring to school what you need; valuable possessions and large amounts of money should not be brought into school.